stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

-Build something simple.
+The phrase: Build something simple.
 You can always customize and add features later.
 That got me thinking 🤔.
 What if we combine JSON and FlexBox with Element.
 Here is my idea:

 1. You write the app structure in JSON.
 2. Then you add some CSS that use flexbox to position the layout.